top of page

 BACKGROUND

 The beginnings of statewide associations of student councils in Connecticut are lost to history.
-The earliest written evidence appears in a 1940 publication of NASSP which references the “Robert H. Early Memorial League of Student Councils in the Housatonic Valley” as serving most of the student councils in Connecticut.
+In 1932 a Connecticut school attended the first national conference of the National Association of Student Councils (NASC).
+The earliest written evidence of a statewide organization is a 1939 reference to students from Bacon Academy attending one of the semi-annual conventions of the Eastern Connecticut Federation of Student Councils (ECFSC), meaning that the organization was already well established.
+In 1940 a second organization, the “Robert H. Early Memorial League of Student Councils in the Housatonic Valley” is referenced in a NASSP Bulletin (1940 Volume 24; Issue 89) as serving most of the student councils in Connecticut.
 The next reference comes in 1945, which states that councils in Connecticut belong to the “Connecticut State Association of Student Councils.”
-This same source says that this organization, much like the rest of the state associations, had suspended operations during WW2 and struggled to reactivate; its last reference is in 1947.
-In 1948, we have records of two different statewide associations:: the “Housatonic Valley League of Student Councils” and the “Eastern Connecticut Federation of Student Councils.”
-By 1951 both of these organizations seem to have faded away as well, leaving no statewide association serving the student councils of Connecticut.
+(CSASC) This same source says that this organization, much like the rest of the other state associations, had suspended operations during WWII and struggled to reactivate once wartime restrictions were lifted; its last reference is in 1947.
+At the same time the CSASC was collapsing, the ECFSC was thriving, hosting a conference of 14 schools in 1947.

 1952: Origins, formation of the CFSC